Live Seminar Series

 Each seminar series covers a separate chapter of the seminal book, Intrapsychic Humanism, An Introduction to a Comprehensive Philosophy and Psychology of Mind (Pieper & Pieper, 1990).
 Past seminar series have covered the Introduction and the first two chapters on the development of personal meaning during the first and second years of life.
 All previous Live seminar series are available as On Demand Seminars.
 We recommend beginning with the first seminar series and moving through the seminar series sequentially.
 Each series consists of multiple (4-8) one-hour seminars featuring presentations by experienced clinicians bringing to life the core concepts of Intrapsychic Humanism with examples to illustrate how the concepts can be applied where relevant to childrearing, parent counseling, child play therapy, and adult psychotherapy to help children and adults acquire lasting self-worth.

-Chapter 3 – Regulatory-Intrapsychic Self Stage
+Chapter 4 – Regulatory-Interpersonal Self Stage

 with Applications to Childrearing and Clinical Practice

-2024/25 Virtual Seminars
+2025/26 Virtual Seminars

 Wednesdays 10:30 – 11:30 am